 Every school year by the time May finally arrives, spring fever is in full swing for kids and teachers.
 And since, most (if not all) of the year-end testing has been completed, everyone is counting down the days to summer.
 So, it’s a lot more difficult to keep your kiddos on task.
 But, I have a list of 10 activities for the end of the year that will keep everyone focused, and engaged to the very last day.

-10 Activities for the End of the Year
+10 End of the Year Activities

 1. Board Games